scando1993/thingsboard.github.io/docs/user-guide/integrations/ttn.md

 ##### Payload Decoder
 Our device submits data in binary format.
 We have 2 options where to decode this data:

-- **TheThingsNetwork decoder** - data will be decoded before entering the Thingsboard
+- **TheThingsNetwork decoder** - data will be decoded before entering the Pacificsoft
-- **Thingsboard converters** - uplink/downlink converters will be used to decode data from binary format into JSON
+- **Pacificsoft converters** - uplink/downlink converters will be used to decode data from binary format into JSON

-In this tutorial, we will make an initial transformation into JSON with TTN decoder and then use Thingsboard converters for correct data processing.
+In this tutorial, we will make an initial transformation into JSON with TTN decoder and then use Pacificsoft converters for correct data processing.
 In real life scenario, it is up to you where to decode/encode data, because it is possible to do this on any side.

 After application registered in TTN, go to **payload_formats**, select decoder function.
 We will take the first byte as a temperature value from a device